Mansfield Museum: History

-The museum provides a range of educational activities, including the XplorActive exhibition and ArtBeat, a holiday workshop for children.

-Permanent exhibitions

-The Museum's permanent displays illustrate the social and industrial history of the district using objects and photographs.
-A significant collection of eighteenth century porcelain, including pieces from Derby, Pinxton and Mansfield is always on show, and a collection of Albert Sorby Buxton's watercolours takes visitors back to Mansfield at the turn of the century.
+The current building replaced the deteriorating tin tabernacle in 1938 and a fourth gallery was added in the 1960s.

+Collections

 Made in Mansfield

 The Museum arcade holds an exhibition on eight of the more well-known industries that built Mansfield's reputation for manufacturing.
 The gallery features artefacts, photos, film and audio relating to the major, past and present employers of the town: Metal Box, Shoe Co, Mansfield Brewery, Barrs Soft Drinks, hosiery, precision engineering, mining, foundries and quarrying.

 Albert Sorby Buxton

-A real jewel in the crown of the collection are the watercolour pictures of Mansfield painted by artist Albert Sorby Buxton.
+The museum holds the watercolour pictures of Mansfield painted by artist Albert Sorby Buxton.
 The pictures highlight buildings in Mansfield that no longer exist and views that have long since disappeared.